martiabr/putti-plotter-plot/spacestation/README.md

 So inputing things in the init is not so easy.
 A hack would be to for every iteration in the grid to call update probs and update classes, and it will roll some dice to figure out the parameters and which classes will not be considered.
 Then the options string arrays need to be class variables instead of member variables.
+Then just a huge job to go through each module type and move out all variables we want to be the same for entire space station.

 For the probs we already input the types and the probs.
 So it should be straightforward to just pick a subset of all modules based on probs for each main moduel type and their respective submodules.